 As foxgloves are extremely toxic, you should always wash your hands thoroughly after handling seeds or any other part of the plant, or wear gloves.
 Keep plants and seeds away from small children and make sure older children can identify and know about the dangers of ingesting foxgloves.

 Perennial foxgloves, such as Digitalis parviflora and Digitalis lanata, flower every year for several years, but biennial species only flower in their second year before setting seed and dying.
 Most foxgloves flower in late spring and summer.

 Foxgloves require very little care, and will flower and seed without any intervention from the gardener.

-Discover three golden rules of caring for foxgloves, in our video:
+Watch three golden rules of caring for foxgloves, in our video:

 By midsummer, foxgloves have finished flowering and can look unsightly.
 Here, Monty Don explains how to clear your borders of foxgloves to make room for other plants: